-- (a) security was granted within a period of six months prior to the commencement of corporate insolvency proceedings (where such security was granted in respect of pre-existing obligations); - (b) security was granted simultaneously with the secured obligations, within a period of 60 days prior to the commencement of the corporate insolvency proceedings; - (c) gratuitous acts (i.e. those for which the debtor did not receive any consideration) were performed less than two years before the commencement of the corporate insolvency proceedings where the act results in a reduction in the assets of the debtor; - (d) surety, sub-surety, guarantee and credit mandates are given, provided they were issued by the insolvent debtor in the six months preceding the date of the commencement of the corporate insolvency proceedings and do not relate to transactions with any real benefit to the debtor; - (e) payment of debts or the performance of other acts occur, which have the effect of performing obligations (for example, set-off) which would become due after the date on which insolvency proceedings are commenced (if such payment or set-off occurs during the six months before the opening of the corporate insolvency proceedings); - (f) payment of debts or the performance of other acts occur, which have the effect of performing obligations (for example, set-off) during the six months prior to the opening of the corporate insolvency proceedings if such payment or setoff is considered unusual according to standard commercial practices and the creditor was not able to demand payment; - (g) acts are performed by the debtor less than a year before the opening of the corporate insolvency proceedings in which the obligations assumed by the debtor significantly exceed those of the counterparty (i.e. transactions at an undervalue); and - (h) reimbursement of shareholder loans occur, if made in the year that precedes the commencement of the corporate insolvency proceedings.
+- (a) the division of legacy made less than one year before the date of commencement of insolvency proceedings in which the insolvency's share has been essentially fulfilled with easily evicted property, while the other co-stakeholders kept the major part of the real estate property and nominative securities: - (b) gratuitous acts (i.e. those for which the debtor did not receive any consideration) were performed less than two years before the commencement of the insolvency proceedings where the act results in a reduction in the assets of the debtor; - security was granted within a period of six months prior to the commencement of insolvency proceedings (where such security was granted in respect of pre-existing obligations); - (d) security was granted simultaneously with the secured obligations, within a period of 60 days prior to the commencement of the insolvency proceedings; - (e) surety, sub-surety, guarantee and credit mandates are given, provided they were issued by the insolvent debtor in the six months preceding the date of the commencement of the insolvency proceedings and do not relate to transactions with any real benefit to the debtor; - (f) payment of debts or the performance of other acts occur, which have the effect of performing obligations (for example, set-off) which would become due after the date on which insolvency proceedings are commenced (if such payment or set-off occurs during the six months before the opening of the insolvency proceedings); - (g) payment of debts or the performance of other acts occur, which have the effect of performing obligations (for example, set-off) during the six months prior to the opening of the insolvency proceedings if such payment or set-off is considered unusual according to standard commercial practices and the creditor was not able to demand payment; - (h) acts are performed by the debtor less than a year before the opening of the insolvency proceedings in which the obligations assumed by the debtor significantly exceed those of the counterparty (i.e. transactions at an undervalue); and - reimbursement of shareholder loans occurs, if made in the year that precedes the commencement of the insolvency proceedings.

-In any event, it must be noted that, should an assignment of receivables have been made under the Securitisation Law, the burden of proving bad faith is reversed as the assumption that the

-ICLG TO: SECURITISATION 2017 © Published and reproduced with kind permission by Global Legal Group Ltd, London above typified acts were made in bad faith will not apply.
+In any event, it must be noted that, should an assignment of receivables have been made under the Securitisation Law, the burden of proving bad faith is reversed as the assumption that the above typified acts were made in bad faith will not apply.
 If an assignment of receivables has been made under the Securitisation Law, the relevant interested parties must always prove bad faith in order for the assignment to be declared void.
 To date, there has been no court decision or insolvency officer's proceeding unwinding a securitisation transaction.

-In case the SPV is majority-owned or controlled by the seller or an affiliate of the seller, the SPV would be deemed as the beneficiary of the act (as a person or entity related to the insolvent entity) and a legal presumption of bad faith would apply if the relevant act was carried out within a period of two years prior to the opening of the corporate insolvency proceedings.
+In case the SPV is majority-owned or controlled by the seller or an affiliate of the seller, the SPV would be deemed as the beneficiary of the act (as a person or entity related to the insolvent entity) and a legal presumption of bad faith would apply if the relevant act was carried out within a period of two years prior to the opening of the insolvency proceedings.